dwbutler/groupify/README.md

 end
 ```

+In addition to your configuration, Groupify will create a default `members` association.
+The default association name can be customized with the `Groupify.default_members_association_name`
+setting.

-The `default_members` option sets the model type when accessing the `members` association.
+The `default_members` option specified in the example above sets the model type when accessing the
-In the example above, `group.members` would return the users who are members of this group.
+default members association (e.g. `members`).
+Based on the example, `group.members` would return the
+users who are members of this group.
+Note: if `Groupify.default_members_association_name` is set to `false`
+then the `default_members` name will be used as the default members association name for this class
+(e.g. `group.users` in this case).

-If you are using single table inheritance, child classes inherit the member associations
+If you are using single table inheritance (STI), child classes inherit the member associations
 of the parent.
 If your child class needs to add more members, use the `has_members` method.
+You can specify
+the same options that `has_many through` accepts to customize the association as you please.
+Note: when using inheritance,
+it is recommended to specify the `source_type` option with the base class when you run into circular dependency
+issues with your groups and members.

 Example: